whateverusername0/VRTRAKILL/README.md

 ## Features
 ### README is almost always outdated, better check releases for features
 ### Full-sized VR support
 WIP LOL.
-For now you can only interact with objects by looking at the mwith your camera.
+For now you can only interact with objects by looking at them with your camera.
 Full controller support WIP

 ### VR Weapon Wheelie thing!!
 Since you cannot use keyboard to swap weapons with VR (if you do you're a weirdo) I made a **COOL WEAPON WHEELIE THING!!!**
-(Waiting for PITR to release new weapon wheel, too lazy to do it now lol) For now you can bind weapon scroll to joysticks.
+(Waiting for PITR to release new weapon wheel, too lazy to do it now lol) For now you can bind weapon scroll to vertical joystick axis movement.

 ## Requirements
 - A copy of ULTRAKILL (any kind)
 - A (preferably) working VR compatible PC
 - A PCVR headset w/ SteamVR installed
-### Tested 100% working headsets:
+### Tested 100% working devices:
-- Oculus Quest (+ ALVR)
+- Oculus Quest (+ ALVR) (+ Virtual Desktop)
 - HTC Vive (unsure. somebody else was trying it)
 - It should support all headsets that SteamVR supports, oh well.